FlatAd560/ImageDownloaderBuddy/README.md

 all of the programs that i shared here is open source and with this program, the connection is only between you and Bing servers.
 # pegi ans usage age
 the adult filter is turned on as you can see the "adult_filter_off=False" which means adult filter will tured on
+# copyright
+please use this service in the way that don't damage the copyright